alexcu2718/fdf/README.md

 has an immense set, of which I'm not going to replicate Rather that I'm just working on this project for myself because I really wanted to know what happens when you optimally write hardware specific code( and how to write it!)

+## WHY?

+Well, I found find slow, I didn't know fd existed, I didn't expect some random test project to actually be good.

+Then finally, the reward is a tool I can use for the rest of my life to find stuff.

+Mostly though, I just enjoy learning.

 ## Future plans?

 I'd probably just keep the CLI stuff simple